DMS-Aus/MapManager/README.md

 4. To build the installer right click on the project 'Installer' and select 'Build'

-To submit bug reports or patches please refer to the github issue tracker at https://github.com/DMS-Aus/MapManager
+To submit bug reports or patches please refer to the [github issue tracker](https://github.com/DMS-Aus/MapManager/issues)